 And there’s also the second edition.
 It is much more than just a repeat of the first edition.
-It is upgraded as well as updated.
+It is an upgrade as well as an update.
 The reader will find a much-expanded explanation of how to decide if a construction project should even be pursued and if so, how to increase the chance of project success through proper budgeting, estimating and contracting.
 Additionally, there is a complete chapter devoted to using today’s new information-age technology and how to stay on top of it all.

 As Wayne Kasbey of Ganotec said: “…very well written and keeps you wanting to read on.
 I lucked out when I purchased this book!”

-You can watch an interview of the author describing how this book came about by clicking on the tab under Our Publications above or by pasting the following link into your web browser: https://youtu.be/DbGgL6e_lhA.
+You can watch an interview of the author describing how this book came about by clicking on the Book Interview Video tab under Our Publications above or by pasting the following link into your web browser: https://youtu.be/DbGgL6e_lhA.

-Also, see ASME’s Mechanical Engineering (ME) magazine’s description – “Expanding upon the first edition, Hessler provides a thorough plan for managing the financials of building a power or chemical plant and covers the entire process from preplanning to contingency planning to the business of on-site construction management.”
+Also, as ASME’s Mechanical Engineering (ME) magazine described it – “Expanding upon the first edition, Hessler provides a thorough plan for managing the financials of building a power or chemical plant and covers the entire process from preplanning to contingency planning to the business of on-site construction management.”

-For more information about these publications, and for information on ordering copies, just click on the edition of the book you want (or both).
+For more information about these books, and for information on ordering copies, just click on the edition of the book you want (or both).
 You will be redirected.